-Of courses, like any social science, this study comes with the usual caveats.
-This is only one study–you cannot make sweeping generalizations from one study about whether co-sleeping can ruin your marriage.
+Of course, like any social science, this study comes with the usual caveats.
+This is only one study–you cannot make sweeping generalizations from one study about whether co-sleeping influences marriage problems.
 Additionally, while interesting, this study is not long-term.
-We have no idea how many of these couples stayed together in the long-run or how their marital satisfaction may have changed over time.
+We have no idea how many of these couples stayed together in the long run or how their marital satisfaction may have changed over time.

 Co-Sleeping Research and the Reality of Parenting